joyofpw/joyofpw.github.io/README.md

 ### 🈴 [Better Translatable Strings](https://github.com/joyofpw/better-translatable-strings)

-Discover how using the `wirePopulateStringTags` can improve tremendously the translation strings.
+Discover how using the `wirePopulateStringTags()` function can improve tremendously the translation strings.
 And helps with the translation process.

 ### 🚎 [SolidWire Markup Language](https://github.com/joyofpw/solidwire)